rag2504/box-host/README.md

 ## Deployment Guide

 This application is set up for deployment on Render (backend) and Netlify (frontend).
+The backend and frontend must be deployed separately.

 ### Backend Deployment (Render)